 Derivative transactions may only be used for the purposes of hedging.
-Where derivatives are used for hedging, or in accordance with efficient portfolio management 2 techniques, then this will not compromise the risk profile of the sub-fund.
+Where derivatives are used for hedging, or in accordance with efficient portfolio management 2 techniques, then this will not compromise the risk profile of the Company.
 Use of derivatives will not contravene any relevant investment objectives or limits.

-- 1.7.1 Except as set out in 1.7.4 there is no upper limit on the use of transactions in derivatives or forward transaction for each sub-fund but they must fall under 1.7.2 and 1.7.3. - 1.7.2 A transaction in a derivative or forward transaction must: - 1.7.2.1 either: - (i) if an OTC (over the counter), be in an approved derivative; or - (i) be in a future, an option or a contract for differences which must be entered into with a counterparty that is acceptable in accordance with the FCA Rules, must be on approved terms as to valuation and close out and must be capable of valuation, and
+- 1.7.1 Except as set out in 1.7.4 overleaf there is no upper limit on the use of transactions in derivatives or forward transaction for the Company but they must fall under 1.7.2 and 1.7.3. - 1.7.2 A transaction in a derivative or forward transaction must: 1.7.2.1

+- (i) if an OTC (over the counter), be in an approved derivative; or

+- (ii) be in a future, an option or a contract for differences which must be entered into with a counterparty that is acceptable in accordance with the FCA Rules, must be on approved terms as to valuation and close out and must be capable of valuation.

-- 1722 have the underlying consisting of any or all of the following to which the sub-fund is dedicated:
+- 1722 have the underlying consisting of any or all of the following to which the Company is dedicated:

-- (i) transferable securities;
+- (iii) transferable securities;

-- (ii) permitted money market instruments;
+- (iv) permitted money market instruments;

-- (iii) permitted deposits;
+- (v) permitted deposits;

-- (iv) permitted derivatives;
+- (vi) permitted derivatives;

-- (v) permitted collective investment scheme units;
+- (vii) permitted collective investment scheme units;

-- (vi) financial indices;
+- (viii) financial indices;

-- (vii) interest rates;
+- (ix) interest rates;

-- (viii) foreign exchange rates; and
+- (x) foreign exchange rates; and

-- (ix) currencies.
+- (xi) currencies.

-- be effected on or under the rules of an eligible derivatives market, it must not cause the subfund to diverge from its investment objective, must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more transferable securities, money market instruments, units in collective investment schemes, or derivatives and must be with an approved counterparty.
+- 1.723 be effected on or under the rules of an eligible derivatives market, it must not cause the Company to diverge from its investment objective, must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more transferable securities, money market instruments, units in collective investment schemes, or derivatives and must be with an approved counterparty.